Fort Walsh National Historic Site of Canada

 © Parks Canada

 Step back in time to the 1870s and discover what life was like on a working fort in the lawless time of rotgut whiskey runners.
-Imagine the scarlet serge-clad NWMP marching on parade, hear Métis legends handed down through generations and learn traditional crafts and skills.
+Imagine the scarlet serge-clad North West Mounted Police (the forerunners of the Royal Canadian Mounted Police) marching on parade, hear Métis legends handed down through generations and learn traditional crafts and skills.
 Uncover the history of Canada’s part in the aftermath of the Battle of Little Big Horn.